Hannah Gadsby: Memoir

-In March 2022, Gadsby's self-penned book Ten Steps to Nanette: A Memoir Situation was published.
+In March 2022, Gadsby's book Ten Steps to Nanette: A Memoir Situation was published.
 The book was a New York Times bestseller and is published in more than ten languages.

 The audiobook version is read by Gadsby, and was an April 2022 Earphones Award Winner, and was a finalist for the Audie Award for Narration by the Author category in the 2023 Audie Awards.
 The AudioFile Magazine review of the audiobook states that Gadsby "delivers this audiobook in the same way [they perform] on stage, demonstrating a mastery of expression and pacing that allows [their] words and stories to have maximum impact."

 A review in Time by Trish Bendix stated the book "addresses the weighted issues of historical gender-based violence, misogyny, sexual abuse, homophobia, ableism and fatphobia, all of which Gadsby has directly experienced", and that Gadsby wrote, "I am triggering all the warnings."
 Kirkus Reviews described the memoir as a "witty and provocatively written life story" and wrote, "Consistently self-effacing and contemplative, Gadsby acknowledges that [their] unique brand of deadpan observational comedy isn't for everyone, especially since it often skewers 'the two most overly sensitive demographics the world has ever known: straight white cis men and self-righteous comedians.

 Thomas Floyd wrote in a review for The Washington Post, "For a comic critiqued by some misguided souls as not being funny enough, Gadsby sure understands how to get the last laugh."
 Publishers Weekly wrote, "This stirring tale of resilience laughs in the face of the 'inspiration porn' industry."
 Dana Dunham wrote for the Chicago Review of Books that Gadsby "describes Nanettes inception, its iterations, and its careful layering, representing [their] thinking in actual images of [their] early notes and through artistic metaphor: the shapes of ideas, the palette of thoughts.
 Any artist, any creator should value the chance to examine the composition of this revolutionary work, and the context from which it came."